patconnole/openc2_companion/README.md

 In an OpenC2 Command Message, the only required payload is an action and target:
 ```

-     Action value is always a single-word, eg "deny"
+     Action is always a single-word, eg "deny"
            |
            |
            |
            v
 "action":  "deny"
 "target":  {"ipv4_net" : ["192.168.17.0/24"] }
            ^             ^
            |             |
            |             |
            |             Type and value here depend on the target.
-     Target value is     For ipv4_net in json, it's a one-value array.
+     Target is           For ipv4_net in json, it's a one-value array.
      always a one-key
      dictionary, eg
      {"ipv4_net": ...}